Skip to content

 • Enzymes to break down oils and lotions

-• Stain & scale control for hard water areas
+• Stain & scale control (especially with hard water)

 Once a month, take a few extra minutes to:

-• Inspect your filter, pump, and skimmer for wear
+• Inspect the pump, filter, and skimmer for wear

 • Check for leaks or cracks

-• Inspect the waterline for scale or buildup
+• Look for scale or buildup at the waterline

-• Test for phosphates and metals (especially if you’re on well water)
+• Test for phosphates and metals (especially on well water)

 🏁 Final Thoughts: Stay Ahead, Swim Happy

-Need help testing your water or finding the right products?
+Need help testing your water or choosing the right products?
 Stop by our store or give us a call — we’re always here to help you swim easier.